Celtic Cousins Tour of Cymru (Wales), Devon & Cornwall Hosted by Tom Comerford

 Day 1: October 9th - Welcome to the UK!
 Exploring Somerset and Bath

-This morning we land into London, Heathrow, collect our bags, and proceed to the arrivals hall where we will be greeted by our driver guide.
+This morning we land into London, Heathrow, collect our bags, and proceed to the arrivals hall where we will be greeted by our Tour Guide.
 Once the group is assembled, we board our coach as we drive south towards Wales.
 We will stop en route for a full English breakfast, as we make our way southwest.
 Our first activity of the tour will be a stop at the beautiful city of Bath and Guided tour of the Roman Baths.
 Constructed in around 70AD the Roman Baths is one of the best-preserved Roman remains in the world.
 We’ll explore the site of extensive ruins and visit the interactive museum that is filled with many treasures and visual snippets that will transport us back to Roman times.

 After our visit we will cross the impressive Severn Bridge and enter Wales/Cymru, shortly arriving into the capital city of Cardiff and our centrally located hotel.